Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

-Since an analytic section is determined by its restriction to an open set, finding $h$-principles that are relative to domains with nonempty interiors is impossible for most of the differential relations that lie into $X_\CC^{(r)}$ for some holomorphic vector bundle $X\to B$.
+Since a holomorphic section is determined by its restriction to an open set, finding $h$-principles that are relative to domains with nonempty interiors is impossible for most of the differential relations that lie into $X_\CC^{(r)}$ for some holomorphic vector bundle $X\to B$.
 That is the reason why we give a weaker notion of relativity to domain.